Siddarth0/BlogAPI/README.md

 # BlogAPI
 A RESTful blog backend built with Node.js, Express, and MongoDB—featuring CRUD, comments, tags, and validation.
-Developed for EB Pearls' backend assignment.

-A simple and robust **RESTful API** for managing blogs with **user authentication, comments, tags, search, and pagination**.

 Built with **Node.js, Express, and MongoDB**, this API demonstrates clean architecture, secure authentication using JWT, and best practices for scalability.